 The number one cause of chimney fires is caused by an excessive build-up of creosote.
 Typically it is the lack of maintenance of a chimney using a solid fuel appliance that will result in a dangerous creosote build-up.
 Even a short period of use of such an appliance can result in dangerous levels of creosote accumulation and if left alone.
 In some applications, it can become dangerous in less then one season of burning.
 Creosote is formed mainly due to two conditions.
 First, chimney temperature.
 Temperatures below 250F allow the particles left in unburned solid fuel (wood) to adhere to the chimney and cause creosote build-up.
 Second is unburned volatile particulate in the smoke itself leading to the components needed to become creosote.
 Both of these conditions are typically associated with todays efficient appliance putting more heat into the structure (and less into the chimney), and the tendency to leave more particulate in the smoke entering the chimney due to the small amount of oxygen these style appliances use to burn when operating correctly.
 Because an open fireplace gets as much oxygen as it needs, and sends most of the heat generated straight up the chimney, creosote is not normally generated quickly, if at all.
 However with a fireplace insert or stove attached to the same chimney, the recipe for creosote build-up is sometimes perfect.
 Combine that with soft/unseasoned fuel and cold temperatures from an external, tall, or over-sized chimney and an unchecked chimney can become quite dangerous.
+Continue reading and learn how to remove creosote from a chimney.

 Proper Creosote removal requires the proper tools for the job.
 The method we